Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

 All you have to do is create the directory from which you would like to run edX, and run the Vagrant script.

-In our example, "edx_birch" will be the name of the directory.
+So, let "edx_birch" will be the name of the directory.
 You can, however, use any name you like.

 1. Open a command line session with Administrator Rights, by Clicking the Start Button, Accessories, and Command Prompt.